GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

         .InstancePerLifetimeScope();
     ```

-1. In `RootDialog.cs` add a `HandOff` method to put the user in the queue to talk to an agent.
+1. In `RootDialog.cs` add a `HandOff` method to handle the HandOffToHuman intent and put the user in the queue to talk to an agent.

     ```CSharp
     [LuisIntent("HandOffToHuman")]